Green Party of Canada candidates in the 2004 Canadian federal election: Niagara West—Glanbrook: Tom Ferguson

-Born in the Niagara region.
-Was educated at Brock University, the University of Guelph and York University.
-Has a Master of Arts degree in political science.
-53 years old at the time of the election.
-Owner of Niagara Custom Homes.
-A member of the Town of Lincoln's Municipal Heritage Committee.
-Was a Progressive Conservative in the 1970s, and became a founding member of the Green Party in 1983.
-Was a policy advisor to the Green Party of Ontario in the late 1980s.
-Received 1,761 votes, finishing fourth in a field of six candidates.
+Tom Ferguson was born in the Niagara region.
+He was educated at Brock University, the University of Guelph and York University.
+Ferguson has a Master of Arts degree in political science.
+He was 53 years old at the time of the election.
+Ferguson is the owner of Niagara Custom Homes.
+He is a member of the Town of Lincoln's Municipal Heritage Committee.
+He was a Progressive Conservative in the 1970s, and became a founding member of the Green Party in 1983.
+Ferguson was a policy advisor to the Green Party of Ontario in the late 1980s.
+He received 1,761 votes, finishing fourth in a field of six candidates.
 The winner was Dean Allison of the Conservative Party of Canada.